astral-sh/ruff/README.md

             json]
     -h, --help
             Print help information
-        --ignore <IGNORE>...
-            List of error codes to ignore
     -n, --no-cache
             Disable cache reads
     -q, --quiet
-            Disable all logging (but still exit with status code "1" upon detecting errors) --select <SELECT>...
+            Disable all logging (but still exit with status code "1" upon detecting errors) --show-files
-            List of error codes to enable
-        --show-files
-            See the files ruff will be run against with the current configuration options --show-settings
+            See the files ruff will be run against with the current settings --show-settings
             See ruff's settings
     -v, --verbose